H.R. 1183: Fair Play for Women Act

 Why it matters

-The bill’s findings cite more than 1 million fewer high school sports opportunities for girls than boys, plus a $252 million scholarship gap in one academic year.
+More than 50 years after Title IX, the bill's findings cite over 1 million fewer high school sports opportunities for girls than boys — and note that no college has ever been sued by the federal government for falling short.
 H.R.
-1183 would force schools and athletic associations to publish detailed sports equity data, train staff and athletes every year, and face lawsuits and possible civil penalties for noncompliance.
+1183 would force schools and athletic associations to publish detailed sports-spending data every year, let athletes sue over sex-based discrimination, and face civil penalties for repeated noncompliance.

-The biggest change is transparency.
-Colleges would have to send athletics data to the Education Department by October 15 each year and post it publicly by February 15.
-K-12 schools would have to publish their reports by October 15 and send them to the department within 15 days.
+The centerpiece is disclosure.
+Colleges would send athletics data to the Education Department by October 15 each year and post it publicly by February 15.
+K-12 schools would publish their reports by October 15 and file them with the department within 15 days.

 1

-Current, prospective, and former athletes could sue in federal or state court over sex-based discrimination in athletics.
-Courts could award compensatory damages, including emotional distress and pain and suffering, plus punitive damages, attorney’s fees, and expert fees.
+Current, prospective, and former athletes could sue a school or athletic association in federal or state court over sex-based discrimination in athletics.
+Courts could award compensatory damages — including for emotional distress and pain and suffering — plus punitive damages, attorney's fees, and expert fees.

 2

-Colleges would have to report athletics data to the Education Department by October 15 and post it publicly by February 15.
-The reports would break out men’s and women’s sports data on participation, athletic aid, tuition and full cost of attendance support, coach pay, revenues, expenses, and race and ethnicity.
+Colleges would report athletics data to the Education Department by October 15 and post it publicly by February 15.
+The reports would break out men's and women's data on participation, athletic aid, scholarships, coach pay, revenues, expenses, and the race and ethnicity of athletes and coaches.

 3

-Elementary and secondary schools would have to make annual athletics reports public by October 15, then send them to the Education Department within 15 days.
-Those reports would include participation and team-level spending on travel, equipment, uniforms, facilities, medical personnel, publicity, and coach salaries.
+Elementary and secondary schools would make annual athletics reports public by October 15, then file them with the Education Department within 15 days.
+The reports would cover participation and team-level spending on travel, equipment, uniforms, facilities, medical personnel, publicity, and coach salaries.

 4

-If a school or association was found out of compliance in 2 or more of the prior 5 years, it would have to submit a public compliance plan within 120 days of notice.
-The Education Department could also impose civil penalties, though the bill does not set a dollar amount.
+A school or association found out of compliance in 2 or more of the prior 5 years would have to submit a public compliance plan within 120 days of notice.
+The Education Department could also impose a civil penalty, though the bill does not set a dollar amount.

 5

-Athletic associations, colleges, and covered K-12 school systems would have to provide annual training to employees connected to athletics.
-Colleges would also have to train athletes each year, and that training would have to be delivered by an expert who is not employed by the athletic department.
+Athletic associations, colleges, and covered K-12 school systems would provide yearly training to athletics-related employees.
+Colleges would also train athletes each year, and that athlete training would have to be delivered by an outside expert who does not work for the athletic department.

 6

-The Education Department would have to create a public, searchable database listing each Title IX coordinator’s name, phone number, and email address.
-That would make it easier for students, athletes, and parents to figure out who handles complaints.
+The Education Department would build a public, searchable database listing each Title IX coordinator's name, phone number, and email address — so students, athletes, and parents can find who handles complaints without hunting through school websites.

 Who benefits from H.R.
 1183?

-The bill’s findings cite more than 1 million fewer high school sports opportunities for girls than boys, and an estimated 148,000 additional college opportunities needed to match men’s participation rates.
+The bill's findings cite over 1 million fewer high school sports opportunities for girls than boys, and an estimated 148,000 additional college opportunities women would need to match men's participation rates.
 H.R.
 1183 is aimed at making those gaps visible and easier to challenge.

 Current, future, and former student-athletes

-You would not have to be a current player to bring a case.
-The bill lets prospective and former athletes sue too, which widens who can challenge sex-based discrimination in school sports.
+You would not have to be on the roster today to bring a case.
+The bill lets prospective and former athletes sue as well, widening who can challenge sex-based discrimination in school sports.

 Parents comparing what schools actually provide

-Families would get public data instead of vague promises.
-You could compare whether girls’ teams and boys’ teams are getting similar funding for travel, equipment, facilities, coaching, and scholarships.
+Families would get published numbers instead of vague assurances.
+You could compare whether girls' and boys' teams get similar funding for travel, equipment, facilities, coaching, and scholarships.

 Who is affected by H.R.
 1183?